-- Select D/Menu followed by B/Window 2 Setup if needed. - As the special measurement setting command is located in the window setup's submenu, select either the numerical key or the cursor key or to open the submenu. - Then select 1/Special Measurements and the type of special measurement from the provided pop-up list (or deactivate a special measurement by selecting the option "None").
+- Select D/Menu followed by B/Window 2 Setup if needed. - Then select 1/Special Measurements and the type of special measurement from the provided pop-up list (or deactivate a special measurement by selecting the option "None").

 Some of the special measurements do not require any additional information.
 They start immediately after they are activated.
 Rate of Change Measurement, Special Filtering and Resolution, Redundant Measurement and Deviation Measurement do however need some additional information.
 Therefore when you activate them you will have to enter the required additional information before the special measurement is started.